batteryshark/pdx/README.md

 Ideally, these modules would be loaded in at process start either via loader, payload delivery (like a bootstrap shim), or dynamically linked.

+In addition, I have included an example bootstrap library (Windows) that looks at VXBOOT32 or VXBOOT64 for a semicolon-delimited list of libraries to load on process start.